thomasbattram/thesis/index/thesis.utf8.md

 We identified traits for which r^2^ values might be inflated.
 For each EWAS the estimated r^2^ values were summed and these values were transformed to approximate a normal distribution.
 Then a z-test was performed to assess which sum of r^2^ values were greater than the mean sum of r^2^ values.
 From the z-test, those with a FDR-corrected P-value of less than 0.05 were labelled as having inflated r^2^ values.

 ### Identifying faulty probes
 By far the most common method to measure DNA methylation across the studies in The EWAS Catalog is using the Illumina Infinium HumanMethylation450 Beadchip.
-Since its development, the array has been extensively characterised (REFs) and it was found that not all probes map just to the CpG they were designed to bind to.
-Some probes map to SNPs, others are non-specific and some are prone to cross-hybridisation (REFs).
-We assigned probes to be 'potentially faulty' if they were characterised as such by Zhou et al. (REF).
+Since its development, the array has been extensively characterised [@Price2018; @Forest2018; @Jaffe2014; @Zhou2017] and it was found that not all probes map just to the CpG they were designed to bind to.
+Some probes map to SNPs, others are non-specific and some are prone to cross-hybridisation.
+We assigned probes to be 'potentially faulty' if they were characterised as such by Zhou et al. [@Zhou2017].

 ### Replication
 An association was deemed to be replicated at P < 1x10^-4^.
 We assessed replicability of EWAS within the database in two separate ways.
 Firstly, replication within studies is recorded in the EWAS Catalog, thus we simply performed a lookup for any studies that performed a replication or meta-analysed discovery and replication datasets.
 Secondly, we performed a lookup of results for any traits for which multiple EWAS had been conducted.